Admissions Overview

 • C++

-Applicants with limited programming experience are encouraged to take DATASCI 200 Introduction to Data Science Programming during their first term.
-Students with sufficient prior knowledge may complete a waiver exam to place out of the course.
+This proficiency may be demonstrated through academic coursework or professional experience.
+Applicants with limited programming experience are required to take DATASCI 200: Introduction to Data Science Programming during their first term.
+Those with sufficient prior knowledge may complete a waiver exam to place out of the course.

 MICS Applicants